1871fotc/fotc/docs/walks/jewish-trail.md

 ???
 Example "Directions"

     Now walk around to the start of the third path.
-Looking LEFT the 23rd headstone from the start is that of...
+Looking LEFT the 23rd headstone from the start is that of…

     ![](../assets/myer-kangan.jpg){ width="20%" }